The Evolution of Peckerwood Garden

 In 2016, John Fairey donated the property to the Peckerwood Garden Conservation Foundation and Peckerwood Garden became a public garden.
 We welcome support from the public as we make this transition and create a significant educational center for horticulture, conservation, art, and recreation here at Peckerwood Garden.
 Just 40 miles from the edge of Houston, the garden is an oasis and retreat, a conserved green space protecting a valuable collection of plants, a visual delight for gardeners and those who love art and beauty.
 It is truly a garden for the 21st century.
 Please join us as a member of the Friends of Peckerwood and help us sustain and develop John Fairey’s vision for the future.

-He named it Peckerwood Garden after the plantation in Auntie Mame and for the woodpeckers that frequent the property.
+He named it Peckerwood Garden after the plantation in Auntie Mame.

 “Expeditions to Mexico”

-In 1988, Fairey embarked on an adventure that would have a profound impact on him and on Peckerwood Garden: he accompanied famous Texas plantsman Lynn Lowrey on a trip to the Sierra Madre Mountains in northern Mexico to collect seeds and cuttings from rare and endangered plants.
-In the years that followed that initial trip, he made almost 100 more collecting expeditions, each time collecting more plant materials and inspiration for his garden.
-The experience of discovering new plants in the wild, then experimenting with their cultivation, profoundly influenced Fairey and his approach to garden design.
+In 1988, John embarked on an adventure that would have a profound impact on him and on Peckerwood Garden: he accompanied famous Texas plantsman Lynn Lowrey on a trip to the Sierra Madre Oriental Mountains in northern Mexico to collect seeds and cuttings from rare and endangered plants.
+In the years that followed that initial trip, he made many more collecting expeditions, each time collecting more plant materials and inspiration for his garden.
+The experience of discovering new plants in the wild, then experimenting with their cultivation, profoundly influenced John and his approach to garden design.

 “Garden Conservancy Partnership”